Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-dashboard.md

 <br />

 Capability is a list of capabilities of the template that the device has.
 Select the capability to visualize in the chart.
-After the capability is selected, click Add button to create widget.
+After the capability is selected, click **Add** button to create widget.

 <div>
     <img alt="select-capability" src={useBaseUrl('/img/quickstart/create-dashboard/create_dashboard8.png')} />
 </div>
 <br />

 The widget created on the dashboard is output.
 Basically, the last 15 minutes of data are fetched and the widget is drawn.
-You can also select and view the desired time zone.
+You can also select and view the desired time range.

 <div>
     <img alt="done-widget-add" src={useBaseUrl('/img/quickstart/create-dashboard/create_dashboard9.png')} />